 Fortunately for me (and you!), Agent Smith graciously agreed to give Field Gulls an interview, the body of which is after the jump.

-We hear a lot about the guys at the top of the draft each year; the players who are prominent enough to have a headshot appear over the left should over a SportsCenter anchor.
+We hear a lot about the guys at the top of the draft each year; the players who are prominent enough to have a headshot appear over the left shoulder of a SportsCenter anchor.
 Those are the guys who provide the most comment-section hubbub -- the ones who have been marked as a sure thing and over whom GMs are frantically trying to maneuver themselves to get to.
-Then there are the other, more fascinating 97% of players who approach the Draft Days unsure of whether or not they'll have a career in football.
+Then there are the other, more fascinating 90+% of players who approach the Draft Days unsure of whether or not they'll have a career in football.

 Malcolm Smith was one of those guys.
 He was taken with the 242nd pick out of 254, on the razor's edge between being selected and having to scrap in hopes of getting a UDFA deal.
 "It was one of those days," said Smith, "really long.
 I didn't really know what to expect."
 Smith watched the draft on TV with his family and as the picks kept flashing up on the screen he begin to question himself.
 "You start to think about all the choices you've made along the way, wonder what you could've done differently."

 Smith has, like any NFL player, worked hard to even put himself in a position to be drafted.
 The road to a career in professional football is rarely an easy one, but Smith's journey included a particularly unusual obstacle.
 "After our second Rose Bowl, I came in one day and everybody was like 'you look sick.'
 I had been having trouble swallowing my food and I was throwing it back up a lot.
 At first, I thought I just had heartburn or something but the trainers and doctors couldn't figure out what it was."
 It turned out that Smith suffers from a rare (like, 1 in 100,000 people rare) condition called achalasia, which inflames the esophagus and makes eating nearly impossible.